This Chapter has been revised

-Tonight he just didn't give a shit as he blindly grabbed the nearest bottle of scotch and a glass from the shelves and sat down on the floor in front of the bar wedged in-between two of the stools.
-He poured himself a glass and downed it in one go, immediately pouring himself another and downing that one too.
+Tonight, however, he just didn't give a shit.
+He blindly grabbed the nearest bottle of scotch, a glass from the shelves, and sat down on the floor in front of the bar wedged in-between two of the stools.
+He poured himself a glass and downed it in one go, immediately pouring himself another and downing that one as well.
 He pressed the glass to his forehead, trying to draw some comfort from the cool glass against his skin to no avail.

-He didn't know how much longer he could continue like this…
+He honestly didn't know how much longer he could continue on like this…

-He was running on empty now, not even fumes to keep him going.
+He was running on empty, not even fumes left to keep him going.

-He forwent the glass this time and took a long draw straight from the bottle, staring blankly out through the large panoramic windows of his penthouse to the Manhattan skyline as the buzz of alcohol slowly hit him.
+He forwent the glass this time and took a long draw straight from the bottle, staring blankly out through the large panoramic windows of his penthouse suite to the Manhattan skyline as the buzz of alcohol slowly began to hit his system.
 As he set the bottle back on the floor, his eye caught a glimpse of something across the room draped on the back of the couch.

 It was that blanket he snitched from that pretty barista in Chelsea.

-It was lying innocently on the back of the couch exactly where he left it before the madness started.
-Even in the darkness illuminated only by the lights of Manhattan and the blue glow from his reactor he could see the colors of the woven yarn, like a rainbow puked all over it.
+It was lying innocently on the back of the couch exactly where he left it before being hauled off to Chicago to once again clean up someone else's mess.
+Even in the darkness illuminated only by the lights of Manhattan and the blue glow from his reactor he could see the colors of the woven yarn, looking like a rainbow puked all over it.